 We spent a month in New Zealand working Pacific hours.
 That meant a Tuesday-Saturday schedule, 4am-1pm.
 During the weeks we picked cities to stay and work, as is typically our preference when we can do it.
 That left four more hours of sunlight for us to explore the restaurants, coffee shops, and attractions that were open during standard working hours.

-On the weekends - or at least, our "weekends" - we rented a car and charted a course to the outdoors.
-This landed us in some tiny towns on the north coast and south island where we could hike during the days and grab a bite to eat in the evenings.
+On the weekends - or at least, our "weekends" - we rented a car and charted a course to parts more far afield.
+This landed us in some tiny towns on the north coast and south island where we could hike during the days and grab a small snack in the evenings.
 It was actually a perfect schedule; we got to overlap with locals on Tuesday-Friday and we got to avoid some of the crowds while exploring on Mondays.

 We landed in Auckland so it was a pretty natural place to stay for our first week.
 They have easy metro connectivity from the airport to the city - there's a quick bus connection and then one shot on their new subway system.
 They don't accept cash or onetime tickets so you'll have to buy a refillable pass at the airport.
 It was a no-brainer over taking a taxi.

 The weather in Auckland was a bit dull during our time there - high winds and drizzle most days.
 We mostly just worked.
 But we enjoyed some walks on the pier around Viaduct Harbour and ventured downtown most nights for the heart of the food scene.
 If you enjoy restaurants, Auckland is the place to be.
 Most of the other towns we stayed in had some fantastic food options in them but Auckland has them nearly everywhere.
 Here were our favories: